elaforge/karya/doc/dev_notes/text-score.md

+### text score

-.
-This is a pure-text score notation.
+- This is a pure-text score notation.
 It renders down to tracklang, but because it's just text there has to be more complicated mechanism for rhythm.